-This is a guide to allow you to come up with ideas for your short film.
+This is a guide to allow you to come up with short film ideas.
 Filmmaking is tough at all levels.
 It’s a huge challenge across all of the stages, a long, stressful but ultimately a hugely rewarding process.

 The best way to start this is to throw absolutely anything down on the page and then expand on each point, then choose which sticks out.
 Then you can start to develop the story.
 Anyway, we’re getting ahead ourselves here.
 First, you need the initial idea for your short film, so here at iFilmThings we have put together a few pointers to get you on your way!

-Scroll down for the essentials to spark that creativity:
+Scroll down for the essential short film ideas to spark that creativity:

 Experiences YOU have personally experienced